2015–16 Bowling Green Falcons women's basketball team

-The 2015–16 Bowling Green Falcons women's basketball team represents Bowling Green State University during the 2015–16 NCAA Division I women's basketball season.
-The Falcons, led by fourth year head coach Jennifer Roos, play their home games at the Stroh Center as members of the East Division of the Mid-American Conference.
+The 2015–16 Bowling Green Falcons women's basketball team represented Bowling Green State University during the 2015–16 NCAA Division I women's basketball season.
+The Falcons, led by fourth year head coach Jennifer Roos, played their home games at the Stroh Center as members of the East Division of the Mid-American Conference.
 They finished the season 10–18, 6–12 in MAC play to finish in fourth place in the East Division.
 They lost in the first round of the MAC women's tournament to Buffalo.